BeAPI/beapi-frontend-framework/README.md

     .module-name__element (.header__column, .header__button etc.)
     .module-name__element--modifier (.header__element--visible, .header__element--color-2 etc.)

+Keep in mind that your class will be more reusable if they are generic enough.
+If you have too much subelements in your class, there's a problem in your markup.

+For example

+    .entry-metas
+    .entry-metas__date
+    .entry-metas__date__month
+Should be

+    .entry-metas
+    .entry-date
+    .entry-date__month
+Cause date element could be use outside metas.
+You shouldn't have more than 1 subelement, except in really specifical cases.

 CSS partials are classified and saved in 4 mains folders

 * *vendor*.
 It's where external ressources are.
 Most of themes are selected manually from bower_components because sometimes it need to be renamed as .scss and modified. the original files are still available like this.